How to fly your ship

 Control Schemas (Part One: Manual)

 The basic controls for your ship are taken from dedicated sides of your keyboard.
-Manual controls take a more familiar WASD layout alongside the Q. E. and SHIFT keys, while the autopilot uses the arrow keys (and by extension the mouse keys too, but that will be dealt with much later).
+Manual controls take a more familiar WASD layout alongside the Q. E. and SHIFT keys, while the autopilot uses the arrow keys (and by extension the mouse keys, more on this later).

 Visual display for the control actions via manual control